wizcamp/wizcamp-realms-demo/session-guide-quality-check-prompt.md

   - Confirm genuine excitement and capability-building focus rather than abstract professional development
   - Flag overly cheesy language or excessive use of "awesome/super/amazing" without substance

-### Numbered List Indentation Check
+### List Indentation Check
-For each SESSION-XX.md student guide:
+For each SESSION-XX.md student guide and SESSION-XX-instruction.md instructor guide:
-- Verify that code blocks, explanatory text, "Test" paragraphs, and any other content following numbered list items are indented with exactly 3 spaces
+- Verify that code blocks, explanatory text, "Test" paragraphs, and any other content following numbered and non-numbered list items are indented with exactly 3 spaces
-- Check that this indentation maintains proper visual grouping under the numbered bullet point
+- Check that this indentation maintains proper visual grouping under the bullet point
-- Ensure consistent indentation across all numbered sections in each guide
+- Ensure consistent indentation across all list sections in each guide
 - Report any instances where content is not properly aligned with the list item structure

-### Step 5: Verify Essential Terms Ordering
+### Step 6: Verify Essential Terms Ordering
 For each SESSION-XX.md student guide:
 - Check if Essential Terms table follows logical learning progression
 - Verify terms are grouped by related concepts (foundational → data formats → tools → implementation)
 - Ensure ordering matches the conceptual flow from "what" to "how" to "implementation details"
 - Confirm ordering aligns with how concepts are introduced in the session content

-### Step 6: Evaluate Tone and Audience Appropriateness
+### Step 7: Evaluate Tone and Audience Appropriateness
 For each SESSION-XX.md student guide:
 - Review "Why This Matters" sections for engaging, conversational tone appropriate for teenagers
 - Check for relatable metaphors and examples (detective work, X-ray vision, digital breadcrumbs, etc.)